mohbasirudin/flutter_method_channel/README.md

 # Flutter Method Channel

-Connecting a native code to flutter using methodChannel
+Connecting a native code to flutter using MethodChannel